aimeos/aimeos-docs/src/frontend/html/email-components.md

 ## Templates

-You can adapt the templates for the HTML/text account e-mails itself and the included sections by overwriting them in you own extension or configuring alternative template names:
+You can adapt the templates for the HTML/text account e-mails itself and the included sections by overwriting them in your own extension or configuring alternative template names:

 * [Header template](../../config/client-html/email-account.md#template-header)
 * [Body template](../../config/client-html/email-account.md#template-body)